 ARDOT is looking into the modern ITS techs as AV/CV technology.
 Our State HSIP does not include any CV technologies as of now; although, the more well-known ITS techs such as variable message signs, speed display monitors, etc. are still being utilized.
+Also, the 2022 update of the SHSP will include connected vehicles as an emphasis area.
 Automated Work Zone Information (AWIS) is being used for queue detection but not using HSIP funds.
-ARDOT is also looking into implementing advanced wrong way detection as part of an in-house research project.
+ARDOT is also looking into implementing advanced wrong way detection as part of an inhouse research project.

 Does the State use the Highway Safety Manual to support HSIP efforts?
+Yes